US restaurant chain in hijab row orders diversity training

 The Muslim friends questioned their treatment and the restaurant called the police, who told the women they would have to go.

-"Today’s agreement demonstrates that rising hostility towards Muslims across the country is not inevitable," said Mohammed Tajsar, staff attorney at the ACLU’s Southern California branch.
+"Today's agreement demonstrates that rising hostility towards Muslims across the country is not inevitable," said Mohammad Tajsar, staff attorney at the ACLU's Southern California branch.

+"People of good conscience -- like the women who brought this action -- continue to successfully fight Islamophobia in all its forms, whether perpetrated by the government or by private businesses in our backyards."

+The Urth Caffe has agreed to ensure its seating policy is applied consistently and to include in its employee handbook a requirement that customer diversity be respected.

 The Urth Caffe branch in Laguna Beach was sued by seven women who alleged they were removed in April 2016 because they were wearing hijabs, according to the American Civil Liberties Union (ACLU).